daaniissh/todo-app/readme.md

-﻿Sure!
-Here's a description of a typical Todo app implemented with a React.js frontend and an Express.js backend:

 The Todo app is a simple application that allows users to manage and keep track of their tasks or to-do items.
 It provides features like adding new tasks, marking tasks as complete, editing existing tasks, and deleting tasks.